i-like-robots/hyperons/README.md

 ### Styles

-Styles may be declared as a map of CSS properties and values which will be rendered to a string.
-CSS properties may be declared in camelCase, in which case they will be lowercased and hyphenated.
+Styles may be declared as an object with CSS properties and values.
+Any CSS properties written in camelCase will be converted to lowercase and hyphenated.
 For example, the property `white-space` may be written as `whiteSpace`.

-Pixel units will be automatically added to numbers except for certain properties which expect a unitless value.
+Pixel units will be automatically added to numbers unless the property expects a unitless value.

 Example styles input: